 Strain Gauge Load Cell Circuitry

 Strain gauges have load limits.
 The strain on the wire cannot exceed the point where the metal will no longer return to its original length but instead permanently deforms.
 For most metals, this change is very small.
-For example, for steel the elastic limit is a strain of 0.001 mm/mm.
+For example, for steel the elastic limit occurs at a strain of 0.001 mm/mm.

 Obviously this resistance change is very small.
 In fact, if a simple ohm-meter were to measure it, the change in resistance in the strain gauge would be so small that it would fall within the percent error of the meter, and therefore would be imperceptible.
 To accurately measure this resistance change, a strain gauge load cell employs a simple circuit known as a Wheatstone Bridge.

 A Wheatstone bridge is simply two voltage dividers wired in parallel arms of a circuit with a common voltage source.
 Figure 2 shows a representation of this circuit.